Odisha seers slam rationalists for community feasts during solar eclipse, 4 FIRs filed | Education

 - India

-Noted Odia saint and Padma Shri Baba Balia also denounced the act of the 'rationalists', who "publicly challenged the tradition of fasting during the solar eclipse" on Tuesday.
+Noted spiritual guru Padma Shri Baba Balia also denounced the act of the 'rationalists', who ''publicly challenged the tradition of fasting during the solar eclipse'' on Tuesday.

-The group of 'rationalists', however, appeared unperturbed over the criticism, asserting that they would do the same during the upcoming lunar eclipse on November 8.
+The 'rationalists', however, appeared unperturbed over the criticism, asserting that they would do the same during the upcoming lunar eclipse on November 8.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)